 A memorable game at Stade Gerland produced eight goals as les Parisiens somehow avoided a first defeat under Carlo Ancelotti

-Very much second best in the early minutes, PSG was in control of the match when it took control of the game thanks to a well-taken goal from Hoarau.
+Very much second best in the early minutes, PSG were in control of the match when they took control of the game thanks to a well-taken goal from Hoarau.
 Jeremy Menez rolled a free kick towards the edge of the box from a wide area, and the striker’s movement took him away from his marker and allowed him to tuck a neat shot into the corner.

-Carlo Ancelotti’s side managed to compose itself but was still lucky to get a goal back before the interval as a needless challenge from Maxime Gonalons on Nene on the edge of the box resulted in a penalty that the Brazilian converted.
+Carlo Ancelotti’s side managed to compose themselves but were still lucky to get a goal back before the interval as a needless challenge from Maxime Gonalons on Nene on the edge of the box resulted in a penalty that the Brazilian converted.

-After a comparatively tame start to the second period, Lyon gained the upper hand once more and made their domination pay as Briand headed home from Kallstrom’s delivery.
+After a comparatively tame start to the second period, Lyon gained the upper hand once more and made their domination pay as Briand headed home from Bastos’ delivery.